Prostate Cancer - What is it and Why is it important

 What is it and why is it important?

-Prostate cancer is one of the most common cancers among men.
-The prostate gland is located below the bladder.
-This cancer occurs when cells in the prostate begin to grow uncontrollably.
-Some prostate cancers are slow-growing and may not cause serious health issues, while others can be aggressive and spread quickly to other parts of the body.
-If detected early when it is confined to the gland, the chance of successful treatment is high.
+Prostate cancer is different from many other cancers because it often progresses very slowly and may not cause serious health problems for years.
+However, some forms can be aggressive and spread quickly to other parts of the body.
+If detected early, when it is still confined to the prostate gland, the chances of successful treatment are high.

 What are the symptoms of Prostate cancer?